 Whether you intend to borrow money or not, heading into a farm venture without a business plan is like setting sail across the ocean without a map.
-Either way, you’re likely to run into disasters that can derail your venture, but if you arm yourself with a business plan, you will at least have something to aid your farm decision-making and demonstrate to yourself and your family that your ideas are feasible.
+Either way, you’re likely to run into bumps and twists that can derail your venture.
+Arm yourself with a business plan and you will have a guide to aid your farm decision-making and demonstrate to yourself and your family that your ideas are feasible.
 This intensive, fast-paced course is designed to help you build your plan quickly.

 ”The most valuable thing about this course was that it made me hash out and put on paper each section of my business plan.
 It is so easy to put business plan writing on the back burner, and this course made it move to the top of my to-do list and allowed me to get all my ideas and financials into one organized document.” –Courtney S, Paloma, CA

 ALL LEVELS – This course is geared for new farmers as well as those expanding or transitioning from one farm enterprise to another.
 Before enrolling in this course you should already know the type of farm you want, some short-term and longer-term farm business goals, and the geographic area or state where you intend to farm.
 You should have at least some first-hand experience with farming, including personal research into the type of farm you will operate.

-Upon completing this course, you will have a full business plan in a form ready to be implemented on the farm.
+Upon completing this course, you will have a full business plan in a format ready to be implemented on the farm.
 The business plan may be used to guide you in decision-making in the course of running the farm business.
 Additionally, the business plan will be in a form ready to submit to a banker, private investor or grantor, in the event you are seeking outside funding.